jdittrich/userNeedResearchBook/text/allURBook.md

 The questions we want to ask should encourage answers which describe experiences and give some insight into the »why« and »how« of the users activities and motivations.
-This type of question is called »open question« since these questions don’t have a determined set of answers.
+This type of question is called »open question« since these questions don’t have a determined (»closed«) set of answers.

 <div class="example">